AnanthSB/CRUDapp/README.md

 # CRUDapp

+Steps to go through this app.

 1>> npm install

-2>> open the command shell in CRUDapp directory.
+2>> open the command prompt in CRUDapp directory.

-3>> hit the below command
-  json-server --watch data.json --port 3008
+3>> hit the below command to run local server to perform CRUD operations. json-server --watch data.json --port 3007

-4>> open one more command shell and hit the below command npm run start
+4>> open one more command shell and hit the below command to run react app. npm run start

 A snapshot to showcase the visual look of the this CRUD app